South Saskatchewan Regiment: Music

-"We're the boys of the S.S.R." words by Isabel McCrae Parker and music by Arthur Clare Parker was published in Weyburn, Saskatchewan by A.C.
+The regimental march was "The Warwickshire Lads".
+A popular song about the regiment was "We're the boys of the S.S.R.", with words by Isabel McCrae Parker and music by Arthur Clare Parker.
+It was published in Weyburn by A.C.
 Parker, circa 1939 and was dedicated to the officers and men of the South Saskatchewan Regiment.
 First line: "We're the boys who have gathered from near and far".